MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

 ## Install across multiple devices in a domain
 Administrators can install and manage Insider Preview builds centrally across devices in their domain.
 To register a domain, you must be registered in the Windows Insider Program with your work account in Azure Active Directory and you have to be a Global Administrator role on that AAD domain.
 This feature is available on Windows 10 Version 1703 or later.

+To configure your domain install, see [Manage Windows Insider Preview builds](wip-4-biz-manage-builds.md).

 ## Install on a virtual machine
 There isn't anything special you have to do to run Windows 10 Insider Preview builds on a virtual machine.
 Once you have a virtual machine set up, you install just as you would on an individual device.
 If you need help setting up a virtual machine, see [Introduction to Hyper-V on Windows 10](https://docs.microsoft.com/virtualization/hyper-v-on-windows/about/).